uvarc/rc-learning/content/courses/cpp_introduction/scope.md

 ```c++
 extern float myglobal;
 ```
 As a general rule, globals over multiple files should be avoided.
 Defining them in a [class](/courses/cpp_introduction/classes) would be preferable.
 C++20 and up will add _modules_, which would be the most appropriate structure for this type of use.
-Modules are familiar to Python and Fortran programmers, to name two languages that support them; they are a programming construct that _encapsulates_ code, separating it into a separately compiled bundle, from which other program units can import its variables and functions.
+Modules are familiar to Python and Fortran programmers, to name two languages that support them; they are a programming construct that isolates a unit of code, separating it into a separately compiled bundle, from which other program units can import its variables and functions.

 Within a scoping unit, if a local variable is defined with the same name as a global variable, the local variable takes precedence.
 The global variable can be accessed with the _scope resolution_ operator `::`.